-Our Human Rights Coalition – Working to End Forced Labour is sponsored at CGF Board level by Emmanuel Faber, Chairman and CEO, Danone, and Steve Rowe, CEO, Marks & Spencer.
+Our Human Rights Coalition – Working to End Forced Labour is sponsored at CGF Board level by Emmanuel Faber, former CEO, Danone, and Steve Rowe, CEO, Marks & Spencer.
 As Board Co-sponsors, they actively drive and support the work of the Coalition Committee and present the team’s progress to their peers during our bi-annual Board of Directors meetings.

 The Coalition Committee is co-chaired by Veronika Pountcheva, METRO AG, and Paul Lalli, The Coca-Cola Company.
 The Committee has the mission of driving collaboration between retailers and manufacturers and building on the consumer goods companies’ long history in promoting decent working conditions.

 The Committee’s role is to identify key foci and recommend corresponding actions to the Board, steer the broad implementation of these commitments across the industry, create meaningful collaborations with external stakeholders, and act as champions of our projects within their own companies all for the overarching objective to drive impactful change in the fight against forced labour.

 To mark the launch of the Coalition on Human Rights Day 2020, the Coalition’s 2020 Co-Sponsors, Emmanuel Faber, Former Chairman and CEO of Danone, and Olaf Koch, CEO of METRO AG, along with CGF Managing Director Wai-Chan Chan share the vision and strategy of the Coalition to create a world without forced labour in this introductory video.

 To learn more about the mission of the Human Rights Coalition — Working to End Forced Labour: